 Which size and fitting type you choose are really down to personal preference – we have gorgeous vintage light bulbs suitable for all three types of light bulb holder so if anything you’ll be spoiled for choice.

 Threaded or non-threaded bulb holder?

 That really depends on what you want to use your light bulb holder for.
 If you want to use a lampshade then you will need a threaded bulb holder… but you can also choose a threaded bulb holder just for the looks of it.

 I seriously hope you’ll find a light bulb holder that you think is sexy, that I’ve actually managed to spark your imagination and inspired you to have a go at creating your own individual light fittings.
-Check our video below on how to get started making your own lights and then head over to our online shop to pick up the bits and pieces you’ll need; fabric cable for lighting, vintage light bulbs, ceiling roses and cage light shades.
+Check our video below on how to get started making your own lights and then head over to our online shop to pick up the bits and pieces you’ll need; fabric cable for lighting, vintage light bulbs and ceiling roses.
 Finally, please do send in any photos of lights you create (or tag us on Twitter or Instagram) we love to see how you’re using our products.